 Once you get your business off the ground, it's time to think about how you want to represent it to the world.
 It's easy to say the company should reflect the owner's and the employees' values, but it should also have its own identity.

-This is easier said than done, and it is why you should create three vital documents to represent your company's ideas, values, and goals.
+This is easier said than done, and it is why you should create a mission statement to represent your company's ideas, values, and goals.

 A Mission Statement outlines the core purpose of your company.
 It should contain all details regarding the types of products and services offered and how they can be of value to customers.